 Phase Two – 1976-1980: Fortress Jaguar.
 With engineering the last beacon of resistance, XJ40 becomes its talisman.

 1975 saw the broken remains of Jaguar in lockdown.
-Bob Knight’s policy of civil disobedience stemmed the tide of assimilation to some extent, but BL’s operating committees remained undeterred.
+Bob Knight’s policy of civil disobedience stemmed the tide of assimilation to some extent, but BL’s operating committees were undeterred.
 Like most of the industry, they believed the collapse of luxury car sales in the post-oil shock era would be permanent.
-The prevailing view was that Jaguar were producing dinosaurs.
+The prevailing view being that Jaguar were producing dinosaurs.

-Yet despite the daily battles, Bob Knight maintained a semblance of an engineering programme.
+Yet despite the daily skirmishes, Jaguar maintained a semblance of an engineering programme.
 Foremost was maintaining the current model’s appeal in the marketplace.
 Work also commenced on a comprehensive styling revision of the existing XJ saloon, actioned in light of growing uncertainty over XJ40’s début.
-Both Pininfarina and Bertone were engaged to provide proposals for revisions to the canopy section, aimed at improving rear headroom and a more contemporary silhouette.
-Work on this would continue, culminating in the 1979 Series III.
+Both Pininfarina and Bertone were engaged to provide proposals for revisions – mostly to the canopy section, aimed at improving rear headroom and providing a more contemporary silhouette.

 Meanwhile in the seclusion of Knight’s engineering bunker, XJ40’s mechanical specification was fleshed out.
-In the wake of the fuel crisis, Jaguar’s V12 engine was viewed as commercially moribund; customers baulking at its 11-mpg thirst.
-Engineers left few stones unturned: two-speed axles, 8-stroke variable cylinder engines, a 24-valve 3.8 litre XK unit; all of which came to little in the search for efficiency.
-Earlier in the decade, a 60° V8 was derived from the V12 unit, but its inherent deficiencies saw development abandoned.
-BL management recommended Jaguar adapt the Rover V8, but once again, ingenuity and guile won the day; Jim Randle reporting back that in order to achieve this, existing work on XJ40’s structure would have to be started afresh.
-An assertion that was unchallenged.
+In the wake of the fuel crisis, Jaguar’s V12 engine was viewed as commercially moribund – customers baulking at its 11-mpg thirst.
+Engineers left few stones unturned: two-speed axles, 8-stroke variable cylinder engines, a 24-valve 3.8 litre XK unit, all of which came to little.

-The only solution palatable to Jaguar engineers was a new in-house power plant, dubbed AJ6.
-Inspired from an earlier proposal to halve the existing V12 lengthwise, it would be an all-aluminium, slant-six unit.
-Weight targets aimed for a hefty saving over the cast iron XK engine and a reduction in capacity to around 3.5 litres.
-Following experiments with an experimental 24-valve XK unit, it was decided to develop AJ6 initially in two capacities, with alternate cylinder head configurations to allow for alternative marketing requirements.
+The only palatable solution was a new Jaguar-designed unit, dubbed AJ6.
+Inspired from an earlier proposal based on the existing V12, it would be an all-aluminium, slant-six unit.
+Weight targets aimed for a hefty saving over the cast iron XK engine and a mainstay capacity of around 3.5 litres.
+Following engine chief, Harry Mundy’s experiments with a 24-valve XK unit, it was decided to develop AJ6 in two capacities, with alternate cylinder head configurations to allow for different marketing requirements.
 Designed from the outset with two and four valve cylinder heads, it was future-proofed to underpin an entire generation of new, more fuel-efficient cars.

 Knight later told journalists his engineers experimented with most forms of spring/damper systems, but in the end opted for an evolution of existing practice of all round double wishbones.
-While front suspension would be similar to existing cars, the rear would be totally new.
-Mounted directly to the body, it echoed a concept they’d been forced to abandon on the original XJ, promising notable improvements in secondary ride characteristics.
-Knight’s original design dated back to the late 1950’s and it was something of a surprise it continued to work so well.
-Knight burned to replace it with something more sophisticated, determined XJ40 would eclipse its predecessor in ride, handling and refinement, only fresh thinking here would suffice.
+While front suspension would be similar in principle to existing cars, the rear would be totally new.
+Mounted directly to the body, it reprised a concept they’d been forced to abandon on the original XJ.
+Knight’s original IRS design dated back to the late 1950’s and it was something of a surprise it continued to work so well.
+Determined XJ40 would eclipse its predecessor in ride, handling and refinement, only fresh thinking here would suffice.